theochem/BFit/README.md

 ## Features
-* Fitting Radial Gaussian Basis sets to Atomic Densities
+The three main features of this software are:

-* Fitting Gaussian Basis sets to Molecular Densities
+* Fitting Gaussian Basis sets to:

-* Fitting Valence Gaussian Basis Sets to Atomic Densities
+    * Atomic Densities (including core and valence densities),
+    * Molecular Densities.

+* Fit using the following methods:
-* Optimize Least-squares of Radial Gaussian Basis Sets via SLSQP
+    * Least-squares method,

-* Optimize Kullback-Leibler of Radial Gaussian Sets via SLSQP
+    * Kullback-Leibler method.

+* Able to construct highly accurate slater electron densities see [data page](data/README.md).

 ## Dependences